 Creativity in the workplace does not have to mean creativity in the workspace.

-If your employees have returned to the office, consider expanding or updating your current remote work policy to allow employees more flexibility while helping them cut costs and save time when it comes to commuting.
+If your employees have returned to the office full-time, consider expanding or updating your current remote work policy to allow employees more flexibility while helping them cut costs and save time when it comes to commuting.
+Offering flexibility in the workplace is essential for not just creativity, but also retention and recruitment, “with 80% of employees identifying it as a crucial factor in job evaluation”.

 4. Offer the space for knowledge sharing

-There is no shortage of talent and skills within your organization, just waiting to be passed on.
+There is no shortage of talent and skills within your organization that are just waiting to be passed on.
 Encourage your employees to share what they know and what they can do with other coworkers.
 This can be done through lunch-and-learns or special classes taught over video or in small groups.
-Sessions can include Excel tips, LinkedIn profile best practices and guided meditation/yoga.
+Sessions can include Excel tips, LinkedIn profile best practices, and guided meditation/yoga.

 5. Encourage the practice of self-reflection